okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 The response to this request is a JSON list of all the Group objects found in the SCIM application.

-You must also implement filtering results with the `eq` (equals) operator on SCIM server.
+You must also implement filtering results with the `eq` (equals) operator on your SCIM server.
 Okta checks that the Group object exists on the SCIM server through a GET method request with the `filter=displayName eq "${groupName}"` path parameter.
 This check is performed using the `eq` (equal) operator against the group name on the target app.

 The following is an example of a request to the SCIM server: